 D Notes on R

 This is not an R tutorial.
 Rather, this appendix aims to explain and clarify some of the tools and techniques we use in this book to import and prepare data for plotting using only base R functions.
-We are very well aware of new and modern approaches to data manipulation from the tidyverse and data.table packages – we use these tool ourselves every day.
-But we find it valuable to be able to handle data in base R. Especially when sharing code or building R packages it is generally a good strategy to avoid unnecessary dependencies on external packages.
+We are very well aware of new and modern approaches to data manipulation from the tidyverse and data.table packages – we use these tool ourselves every day – but we find it valuable to be able to handle data in base R. Especially when sharing code or building R packages it is generally a good strategy to avoid unnecessary dependencies on external packages.

 First, we will look at some data structures and types that are essential to this book.
 Next, we will discuss some principles for importing data from text files into data frames and how to manipulate these to make data ready for plotting.
 Finally, we give some useful tips and tricks